 Dan Barnett uses an integrative approach, which consists mainly of the humanistic approaches but is influenced by CBT.
 He is also influenced by existentialist thought, which includes examining how to find meaning in our lives and how to use the freedom we have to embrace this meaning.

 He works with a range of issues, most notably depression and anxiety.
 He believes that we are often impacted by the everyday circumstances of our lives in ways we are not usually aware of and, if we can explore these, we can grow as people.

 Dan provides a safe, person-centred space to explore these issues, and endeavours to be open, honest and non-judgemental.
 He has a CPCAB diploma in therapeutic counselling.

-Dr Jane Major has specialist skills in working with clients who have a recurring pattern of relationship difficulties, personality issues, depression, low self-esteem, poor body image, adjustment difficulties, stress, abuse, autism, ADHD and learning disabilities.
+Jane has specialist skills in working with clients who are experiencing relationship difficulties, family issues, anxiety, depression, low self-esteem, adjustment difficulties, abuse, ADHD and learning disabilities.

 Elaine Webster is a qualified counsellor and is continuing her clinical training, studying Transactional Analysis as a humanistic model for counselling and psychotherapy.

 Transactional Analysis or TA is a theory of personality and explains why we think, feel and behave the way we do.
 The TA counsellor can help you to understand your reactions and responses to others and the world around you in a clearer way, enabling better and more mindful choices for your life.